peterkaminski/ai101-peterkaminski-wiki/README.md

 ### YouTube Playlist

 The videos are also listed on YouTube in an [AI 101 YouTube Playlist](https://youtube.com/playlist?list=PLADGyQqAcmirQAq6Kp9r75uFQrq-THPhi) if that is convenient for you.

-## Topics

-_Click the topic name to go to an index page for that topic._

-- [[AI 101 Building Blocks]] - where to start from the ground up
-- [[Midjourney]] - a very good image generator
-- [[Obsidian+Git]] - useful for GPT makers and ChatGPT users
-- [[Jankifiers]] - web pages that can "jankify" text, such as prompts for AI
-- [[API]] - an API is used by computer systems to exchange data and perform operations, and can be used by GPTs
-- [[Python]] - a popular programming language (sometimes knowing a little about it is helpful for AI stuff)
-- [[Upcoming Topics]] - topics that don't have their own pages yet
-- [[Resources]] - other highly useful learning materials

 ## Helping Maintain This Website